ConorDevilly/OOP_Assignment1/README.md

 # How this project meets the requirements in the Assignment Spec.
 Core Features:

-I selected the CVE dataset as the data I wanted to investigate This dataset is loaded into my program
+* I selected the CVE dataset as the data I wanted to investigate
+* This dataset is loaded into my program
-It includes a Line Graph.
+* It includes a Line Graph.
 We covered Line Graphs in class.
-It includes a Word Cloud.
+* It includes a Word Cloud.
 We did not cover Word Clouds in class.
-It includes a menu (kind of...the icons on the right are my menu).
+* It includes a menu (kind of...the icons on the right are my menu).
-Simple stats about the dataset are included in Pie Chart mode
+* Simple stats about the dataset are included in Pie Chart mode

 Advanced Features:

-(I'm not entirely sure what counts as an Advanced Feature so I'm just going to mention what I think is an Advanced Feature) ControlP5 is used to implement the GUI
+(I'm not entirely sure what counts as an Advanced Feature so I'm just going to mention what I think is an Advanced Feature)
+* ControlP5 is used to implement the GUI
-Classes are used, along with a bit on inheritance.
+*Classes are used, along with a bit on inheritance.
-Line graphs scale in proportion to the maximum value of all the graphs selected.
+* Line graphs scale in proportion to the maximum value of all the graphs selected.
-The drawning and scaling of Line Graphs is animated.
+* The drawning and scaling of Line Graphs is animated.
-Data is taken from XML documents rather than CSV or plain text files.
+* Data is taken from XML documents rather than CSV or plain text files.
-SQL is used to store and retrieve the data.
+* SQL is used to store and retrieve the data.
-(Extensive) use of HashMaps and LinkedHashMaps.
+* Use of HashMaps and LinkedHashMaps.
-Line graphs can be highlighted (Advanced feature as figuring out if the mouse is on a line is really difficult).
+* Line graphs can be highlighted (Advanced feature as figuring out if the mouse is on a line is really difficult).